meditationtime/outlines/README.md

 ## Motivation
 Collective meditation has a remarkable impact on the environment of the participants and beyond.
-More and more studies show the positive effects of participating in collective meditations
+More and more studies show the positive effects of participating in collective meditations.

 ## Projects